 The brisker weather of March and April brings the cool sounds of the International Jazz Festival to the island, or you can check out the Vintage Festival or even attend an opera degustation.
 The Winter Blues Festival is a well attended weekend festival in the quieter tourist month of August, and the Olive Festival in November is also popular.

 On sunny weekends, queues for the Waiheke ferry can be lengthy, especially if there’s a festival or event on the island.
 So it pays to arrive early at the ferry terminal on Quay Street to ensure you get a seat on the boat.
-The journey takes around 35 minutes and Fullers ferries run regularly on the hour; you can check the timetable online.
+The journey takes around 35 minutes and Fullers ferries run regularly on the hour.
 Whatever you plan to do on Waiheke, make sure you bring water, a hat and sunscreen to avoid the lobster look!

 If you only want to visit a couple of beaches, the cheapest way of getting around Waiheke is to catch the Fullers island bus which meets the ferry service.
 For those who want to visit several vineyards the Vineyard Hopper is your best option.
 You can buy a day pass which also includes your ferry ticket.
 Other transport options for Waiheke include renting a car, scooter or bikes for the day, or catching a taxi.
 If you have your own car, you can take it across via the Sealink car ferry which leaves from downtown Auckland.